bknyaz/graph_attention_pool/README.md

 To generate all data using a single command, run ```./prepare_data.sh```.

 All generated/downloaded ata will be stored in the local ```./data``` directory.
+It can take 1-2 hours to prepare all data.

 ## COLORS
 To generate training, validation and test data for our **Colors** dataset with different dimensionalities